 - A soundproof booth and high quality microphones for the recording of music and voice.

 - A full suite of design and editing software, including Final Cut Pro, iMovie, Abode Premier, Adobe After Effects, Photoshop and Garageband.

 - Good quality HD/Digital cameras and fluid-head tripods.

 The Media Department has offered some exciting opportunities for extra-curricular activities across the year groups, some regular and some unique but with the potential to become regular:

 - Visiting speakers – this academic year, Y10, 11 and 12 students have benefitted from two visits by important guests from the world of TV news, who have provided them with invaluable advice for possible media careers.

-- Shepperton Film Studios – Reepham High School and College is the only school in Britain to have given Y11/Y12 students a day touring the sets and special effects workshops of this iconic London movie stage.
+- Shepperton and Leavesden Film Studios – Reepham High School and College is the only school in Britain to have had not one but two trips for Y11/Y12 students to tour the sets and special effects workshops of these iconic London movie stages.
 We are hoping our contacts there will grant us similar trips in the future.

 - New York – Year 13 Media students are invited on this trip, run in conjunction with Social Sciences, to visit the world’s ‘most filmed city’ and experience the media, culture and society of this unique place.They also receive extra-curricular learning for a range of subjects, particularly Media and Sociology.

 - We also run the annual Curriculum Enhancement Week visit to Disneyland where, as well as enjoying the obvious things, pupils learn about what makes a global brand and how it keeps audiences interested.